zeromq/netmq/docs/beacon.md

         }
         else if (command == PublishCommand)
         {
-            // it is a publish command, we just forward everything to the publisher until end of message NetMQMessage message = m_shim.ReceiveMessage();
+            // it is a publish command
+            // we just forward everything to the publisher until end of message NetMQMessage message = m_shim.ReceiveMessage();
             m_publisher.SendMessage(message);
         }